-STRATEGIC PRIORITY 6 HOUSING AND CARING FOR DELTA CITY'S ROLE TIMELINE OBJECTIVE 1 Improve affordable, 1.
+RATEGIC PRIORITY 6 OUSING AND CARING FOR DELTA TIMELINE OBJECTIVE 1 1.
 Continue working with BC Housing to boost Delta capacities to support unhoused and at-risk of homelessness population (mixed income rental developments, a Housing First Program, a permanent site for supportive housing, etc.).
-0 P&P Ongoing supportive and transitional housing options in Delta 2.
+0 P&P Ongoing supportive and transitional housing 2.
 Continue advocating to senior levels of government about the trends and housing needs in Delta.
-0 Α Ongoing options in Detta 3.
+0 Α Ongoing options in Delta 3.
 Build on the initial Delta Housing Needs Assessment and develop a Delta Social and Supportive Housing Strategy.
 P&P Long-term 4.
 Consider forming a City of Delta Affordable Housing Task Force to support the City's commitment to developing a more affordable and equitable Delta.
 C-L Long-term 5.
 Conduct a promising practice study about the intergenerational housing model.
 Share the results with developers and community groups.
 R Long-term 6.
 In collaboration with community partners, conduct an overview of promising practices in providing a continuum of housing to vulnerable populations in other comparable municipalities.
-R Short-term 7.
+R Short-tern 7.
 In collaboration with community partners, developers and BC Housing, identify opportunities to pilot an affordable, inclusive housing model for people with diverse abilities.
 0 P&P Ongoing 8.
 In partnership with Azure Place, review the impact of the COVID-19 pandemic on vulnerable women and their children fleeing violence and work together to ensure that Delta Transition House reflects transitional housing needs of these populations.
 Explore opportunities to bring more transitional housing options to Delta.
-C-S Short-term 9.
+C-S Short-tern 9.
 Develop a database of purpose-built rental stock in Delta, including proposed development applications to build rental housing.
-R Short-term
+R Short-tern

-STRATEGIC PRIORITY 6 HOUSING AND CARING FOR DELTA OBJECTIVE 2 1.
+STRATEGIC PRIORITY 6 HOUSING AND CARING FOR DELTA TIMELINE OBJECTIVE 2 1.
 Work with community partners to develop a comprehensive understanding of the homelessness situation in Delta.
-0 RA Short-term Improve access to services for vulnerable 2.
-In collaboration with community partners identify a potential permanent shelter and/or drop in site for unhoused in Delta. Ο C-S Short-term community members 3.
+O RA Short-term Improve access to services for vulnerable 2.
+In collaboration with community partners identify a potential permanent shelter and/or drop in site for unhoused in Delta.
+0 C-S Short-term community members 3.
 Continue working with the Delta Homelessness Committee to improve coordination between agencies serving people who experience homelessness in Delta.
-0 C-S Ongoing experiencing or at risk of homelessness 4.
+0 C-S Ongoing 4.
 Continue working with service providers, monitoring and applying for funding available to improve Delta capacities to support residents experiencing or at-risk of homelessness in Delta.
-0 C-L Ongoing in Delta 5.
-Continue improving support system navigation and increase awareness about community emergency supports available to unhoused individuals (updating an inventory of service providers in Delta, updating the You Matter to Delta pocket guide, etc.).
-0 RA Short-term 6.
-In collaboration with community partners, develop new solutions to offset the impacts of the pandemic on people experiencing homelessness in Delta.
-C-S Short-term outside all recreation centres and in town centres.
+0 C-L Ongoing or at risk of homelessness in Delta 5.
+Continue improving support system navigation and increase awareness about community emergency supports available to unhoused individuals (updating an inventory of service providers in Delta, updating the You Matter to Delta pocket guide, 0 RA Short-term

+6. In collaboration with community partners, develop new solutions to offset the impacts of the pandemic on people experiencing homelessness in Delta.

-7. Advocate to senior levels of government to secure funding for the summer Extreme
+7. Advocate to senior levels of government to secure funding for the summer Extreme outside all recreation centres and in town centres.

-8. Improve public access to water by installing water fountains at major Delta parks,
+Weather Shelter season to mitigate the impacts of heatwaves and poor air quality.
+8. Improve public access to water by installing water fountains at major Delta parks, etc.).